Kenenisa Bekele wins his fourth successive world title in the men's 10,000m in Berlin (Getty Images) © Copyright

 The US squads in the 4x400m relays have an opportunity to make amends for the failure of their sprint relay colleagues to reach either final, albeit the women’s misfortune was down to Muna Lee’s injury on the second changeover.
 With LaShawn Merritt and Jeremy Wariner, gold and silver medallists from the individual race, the US men are virtually assured of the title.
 The US women have a much sterner test, against Russia and Jamaica, and may have to rely on their fourth ace, Sanya Richards, the individual champion, pulling it off on the final leg.

 Pat Butcher for the IAAF

-- Kenenisa Bekele of Ethiopia crosses the line to win his fourth successive world title in the men's 10,000m at the 12th IAAF World Championships in Athletics (Getty Images) © Copyright
+- Kenenisa Bekele wins his fourth successive world title in the men's 10,000m in Berlin (Getty Images) © Copyright

 - Kenenisa Bekele of Ethiopia celebrates winning the gold medal in the men's 10,000m final for the fourth time with a Championship Record (Getty Images) © Copyright

 - Maryam Yusuf Jamal clocks her second fastest ever time to win the 1500m (Getty Images) © Copyright